Normally, cats purr when they are happy. Still, this sound is less known than meowing, chirping, chattering, hissing, or growling.

 CATS PURR AS A FORM OF RELIEF AND HEALING

-Purring produces vibrations inside the body and can decrease pain, help heal bones, repair muscles and tendons, wounds, and ease breathing.
+Purring produces vibrations inside the body that can decrease pain, help heal bones, repair muscles, tendons, wounds, and ease breathing.

 HOW CAN YOU TELL WHY YOUR CAT IS PURRING?